newlyceum/curriculum/launch.md

 * Little River History Trail
 * Wind farm

+#### Thousand Islands

+"This summer I visited the Thousand Islands region of New York State.
+I went on boat rides on the St. Lawrence River, including in Canadian waters, where I saw islands with homes on them.
+If I owned an island, I would call it * and it would have..."

 ### Essays and reports as articles and reviews

 When you do work for school, you write an answer to a question, but when you write an article—or an essay—for other people to read they didn't start by asking a question, or may not be aware of the question you're answering.
 How do you write so that you state the question you'll be answering?